AlexiaDelorme/project-cookbook/testing/TESTING.md

 ## User Stories Testing

-This project has been tested multiple times against each user stories previously listed in the UX section.
+This project has been tested multiple times against each user stories listed in the UX section of the [READNE.md](../README.md) file.

 <a name="external-users"/>